Connect to the index

 index.delete(ids=["id-1", "id-2"], namespace='example-namespace')

-To delete all vectors from a namespace, specify delete_all=True
+To delete all records from a namespace, specify the appropriate parameter for your client and provide a

 namespace